Lramseyer/vaporview/README.md

 This project uses the [wellen](https://github.com/ekiwi/wellen/tree/new-api) library compiled to WASM for file parsing and back-end data management.

+Also special thanks to the Surfer team for their support and encouragement and all they're doing in the open source community!
+This project is compatible with the surfer surver protocol.

 ## Contributors:

 - [@lramseyer](https://github.com/Lramseyer) (Owner)